somacruzer/handcrafted-persona-engine-Soma/README.md

 ## ▶️ Usage

-1. Ensure all **Prerequisites** are met (downloaded Whisper models, installed `.NET` and `espeak-ng`, Spout receiver ready).
+1. Ensure all **Prerequisites** are met (downloaded Whisper models, installed `.NET`, `espeak-ng`, CUDA/cuDNN if using GPU, Spout receiver ready).
 2. Make sure `appsettings.json` is configured correctly with your LLM details and that resource files (Whisper models, Avatar) are placed correctly (see [Getting Started](#-getting-started)).
-Edit `Resources/Prompts/personality.txt` as needed.
+3. Ensure `Resources/Prompts/personality.txt` is correctly set up for your chosen LLM (using `personality_example.txt` as a base if needed).
-3. Run the application using the appropriate method (`PersonaEngine.exe` for pre-built release, `dotnet PersonaEngine.App.dll` for source build).
+4. Run the application using the appropriate method (`PersonaEngine.exe` for pre-built release, `dotnet PersonaEngine.App.dll` for source build).
-4. The main **Configuration and Control UI** window will appear.
-The engine starts processing in the background (check the console window for logs). **The avatar is NOT displayed in this window.**
+5. The main **Configuration and Control UI** window will appear.
+The engine starts processing in the background (check the console window for logs, including CUDA initialization). **The avatar is NOT displayed in this window.**
-5.  **Set up your Spout receiver application** (e.g., OBS Studio with the Spout2 Capture source pointing to the Persona Engine sender) to view the Live2D avatar output.
+6.  **Set up your Spout receiver application** (e.g., OBS Studio with the Spout2 Capture source pointing to the Persona Engine sender) to view the Live2D avatar output.
-6. Speak into your configured microphone.
+7. Speak into your configured microphone.
 The engine should:
     *   Detect when you start and stop speaking (VAD).
-    *   Transcribe your speech to text (Whisper).
+    *   Transcribe your speech to text (Whisper - using GPU).
     *   Send the text (and personality context from `personality.txt`) to the LLM.
     *   Receive a response from the LLM.
-    *   Convert the response text to speech (TTS, potentially using RVC if configured).
+    *   Convert the response text to speech (TTS, potentially using RVC if configured - using GPU).
     *   Play the spoken audio.
     *   Display subtitles (on the Spout output).
     *   Animate the avatar (basic mouth movement planned, visible via Spout).
-7. Use the UI elements to monitor status or adjust settings on the fly if needed.
+8. Use the UI elements to monitor status or adjust settings on the fly if needed.

 ## 💡 Potential Use Cases